-We will enhance our current marketing strategies and momote and provide sustainable travel information that moments of sustainable transport compared to driving.
+We will enhance our current marketing strategies and promote and provide sustainable travel information that comote the benefits of sustainable transport compared to driving.

-We will publish statistics on the performance of the bus network to tell a "good story" through information outputs, particularly focusing on reliability.
+We will publish statistics on the performance of the bus network to tell a "good story" through information outputs , particularly focussing on reliability.